 are integers, so the original equation becomes![]()

-Raising both sides to the power ofgives us
+Raising both sides to the power of

 This means that amongs all the powers of 3, there is at least one power of 5, and amongst all the powers of 5 there is at least one power of 3.
-Both of these statements are false, so the statement, 'and
+Both of these statements are false, so the statement, '

 is rational' is false.

-Example: Prove thatis irrational.
+Example: Prove that

 Write![]()